LaRose Jazz Club – Rob Henderson's Sunday Jam Sessions

 LaRose: A Typical Line-Up of Musicians Sitting In

-It Was One of the Best Entertainment Bargains in Philly
+One of the Best Entertainment Bargains in Philly

 From 2008 through 2014, every Sunday night behind the doors at 5531 Germantown Avenue, a miracle went down.
 A vigorous unrehearsed synthesis of jazz arranging, improvising and playing was the regular order of the evening.
 It’s known as a jam session.